BYU-TRG-Team/baseterm-api/README.md

 ##### Prune extraneous dependencies

-If you are deploying in a production environment, node modules only needed for building and testing (i.e. dev dependencies) can be safely removed at this point.
+If you are deploying in a production environment, node modules used for building and testing (i.e. dev dependencies) can be safely removed at this point.

-**Dev dependencies will need to be installed to utilize development mode.**

 ```
 npm prune --production